thekevinscott/UpscalerJS/docs/docs/documentation/getting-started.md

 [A full list of models can be found here](/models).

-Alternatively, we can provide a path to a pre-trained model of our own:
+Alternatively, we can provide a path to a pretrained model of our own:

 ```javascript
 const upscaler = new Upscaler({